-If you have a web camera on your Laptop that you don’t use at all, then you can disable its driver from loading in Ubuntu as it has two main advantageous.
-Firstly, you might be able to save some power, and secondly, it should save you a few Megabytes from your RAM, which might help speeding up the booting times as well.
+If you have a web camera on your Laptop that you don’t use at all, then you can disable its driver from loading in Ubuntu as it has two main advantages.
+Firstly, you might be able to save some power, and secondly, it should save you a few Megabytes from your RAM, which might help speed up the booting times as well.

 Now, even after disabling it, I did not see any noticeable reduction in power.
 That is because, most webcams that come with laptops these days are actually connected through a USB port (not visible to the outside), including mine, and Ubuntu puts these non-active USB devices into ‘sleep states’ in order to save power.

 So even before I disabled it, it was put into a sleep state thus, I could not see any change in power consumption at all, after disabling it.
 However, its Kernel module (driver) was about 8.8MB in size, and it is automatically loaded into the RAM, so I decided to disable it to save those Megabytes :).

 If you too want to disable it, then please follow the below procedure.